-This area consists of the cleared and regularly maintained (slashed/mown) road reserves/verges, grasslands, street plantings and landscaped gardens that occur in association with the Nelligen and North Batemans Bay townships.
-This area is of no conservation value and generally consists of introduced grasses, herbs, forbs, shrubs and trees, though some native plants do occur.
+This area consists of the cleared and regularly maintained (slashed/mown) road reserves/verges, grasslands, street plantings and landscaped gardens that occur in association with the Nelligen township.
+This area is of no conservation significance and generally consists of introduced grasses, herbs, forbs, shrubs and trees, though some native plants do occur.